-(f) Requests for allowance of administrative expenses.
+(f) Deadline for requests for allowance of administrative expenses.

-All applications for allowance of administrative expenses in the original chapter 11 case, other than those of a governmental unit, shall be filed within ninety (90) days of entry of the order of conversion, or at another time may be established by order.
+All applications for allowance of administrative expenses in the original chapter 11, chapter 12 and chapter 13 case, other than those of a governmental unit, shall be filed within ninety (90) days of entry of the order of conversion, or at another time as may be established by order.